-Eckhardt Optics specializes in manufacturing custom optical systems, and we are now applying these competencies to the fascinating world of historical lens reproduction.
+Eckhardt Optics specializes in manufacturing custom optical systems, and we are now applying that expertise to the fascinating world of historical lens reproduction.
 Our first project was to reproduce a Dallmeyer 3B, and we hope to expand our offerings in the coming years.

-The faithful reproduction of these historical lens is our top priority.
-Gerald Figal has worked with us to ensure our design and craftsmanship will meet the exacting standards of large format photographers, like those found in his community.
-Below are images shot with our reproduction, more of which can be found here.
-(The first shot by Gary Samson, and the rest by Gerald Figal)
+The faithful reproduction of this historical lens was our top priority.
+Gerald Figal worked with us to ensure our design and craftsmanship met the exacting standards of large format photographers, like those found in his community.
+Below are images shot with our reproduction, more of which can be found here (the first shot is by Gary Samson and the rest are by Gerald Figal).

 The specifications of our Dallmeyer 3B:

 - The exact functionality of the original

 - Glass which closely replicates that found in the originals